 · Cab Over Beds- Cabs of all Class C Motorhomes are visible.
 This is a feature that makes them distinct.

 · Accommodates between 4 to 8- The sleeping arrangement can be customized to fit 4 to 8 people.
 The pull-out beds come in handy.

-· Diesel or Gasoline engines- Class C Motorhomes use either gasoline or diesel.
-It’s upon us to determine the exact one that we want our motorhome to have.
+· Diesel or Gasoline engines- Class C use either gasoline or diesel.
+It’s upon us to determine the exact one that we want.

 · Front Wheel Drive- Many Class C Motorhomes come with front-wheel drive feature.
 It’s also common to come across those operating with 4×4.

 · Full Kitchen- Though class C Motorhomes are big enough, they’re capable of hosting a full kitchen with microwaves, cabinets, pullout dining tables, and stovetops to mention a few.